Frequently Asked Questions (FAQs)

 No. At this time, there is no enforcement of periodic password changes.

-Yes, the platform uses advanced encryption and adheres to strict government security standards to ensure the safety and privacy of your data.
+Yes, myHawaii uses advanced encryption and adheres to strict government security standards to ensure the safety and privacy of your data.

 Basic information such as your name, email, and phone number may be collected to verify your identity.
 Your data is handled in compliance with privacy regulations.

-Authenticator apps such as Google Authenticator, Microsoft Authenticator, iPhone Verification Codes or an equivalent authenticator app compatible with your mobile phone’s operating system, and Samsung Pass or an equivalent authenticator app compatible with your mobile phone’s operating system are supported.
+Authenticator apps such as Google Authenticator, Microsoft Authenticator, iPhone Verification Codes, Samsung Pass, or any equivalent authenticator app compatible with your mobile device’s operating system are supported.

 If you no longer have access to any of your authentication methods, contact support for assistance.

 At this time, account deactivation is not available.
-If you wish to no longer use your account, please reach out to support.
+If you wish to no longer use your account, please contact support.